Deborah & William Hillyard

 Trans-Neptunian Objects

-The New Horizons mission is heading to the dwarf planet Pluto, and its companion Charon, and then on into the Kuiper belt.
-It was launched on January 19, 2006 on an Atlas V 551 rocket from the Cape Canaveral Air Force Base.
+The New Horizons mission was launched on January 19, 2006 on an Atlas V 551 rocket from the Cape Canaveral Air Force Base.
+It traveled to the dwarf planet Pluto, and its companion Charon, and is now headed into the Kuiper belt.
 There have been a number of probes to the rocky inner planets, Mercury, Venus and Mars, as well as to the outer gas and ice giants, Jupiter, Saturn, Uranus and Neptune.
 This is the first mission to the trans-Neptunian region of our Solar System.
-The New Horizons is due to rendezvous with the Pluto/Charon/Hydra/Nix system, as well as the newly discovered moon "P4", in 2015, and then go on to visit other, as yet unidentified, Kuiper belt objects.
+The New Horizons arrived at the Pluto/Charon/Hydra/Nix/Kerberos system on time on July of 2015.

 New Horizons Mission